Can You Take a Drone On a Plane Without Getting in Trouble?

 4) How to Go Through Airport Security with a Drone

-5) How to Go Through Customs with a Drone
+5) Passing Through Customs with a Drone

 What Else Do You Need to Know to Travel With a Drone?